A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects

-The many other simulation studies that are not presented in this paper show that the BYM2-logCAR proposed model is fairly sensitive to the choice of prior mean for the hyperparameter of the scaling mixture components.
-A smaller prior mean tends to restrict the outliers indicators around 1 while a larger value allows departure from 1.
-This departure from 1 may be towards 0, which accommodates outliers, or may be towards infinity.
-Further research might help assigning this prior mean.
-Finally, in all of our simulation studies, the proposed model always performs at least as well as Congdon's, and often better, both in terms of WAIC and of outliers identification.

-The cases of Zika that were recorded in Rio de Janeiro during the first 2015-2016 epidemic are analysed using the two parametrisations of the proposed model as well as the model by Congdon\cite{Congdon}, the BYM2\cite{BYM2} and the Leroux prior\cite{Leroux}.
-All five models find that there is a fairly strong negative association between the socio-development index and the number of cases, meaning that richer districts have lower disease risks.
+The cases of Zika that were recorded in Rio de Janeiro during the first 2015-2016 epidemic are analysed using the two parametrisations of the proposed model as well as the model by Congdon \cite{Congdon} and its version with spatially structured mixture components, the BYM2 \cite{BYM2} and the Leroux prior \cite{Leroux}.
+All six models find that there is a fairly strong negative association between the socio-development index and the number of cases, meaning that richer districts have lower disease risks.
 This finding is consistent with previous studies conducted in Rio de Janeiro, one investigating the first chikungunya epidemic in the city \cite{Freitas2021} and another also investigating Zika, but using a different methodological approach \cite{Raymundo2021}.
 These studies, including ours, indicate that improving sanitary conditions and reducing socio-economic disparities are of paramount importance to fight \textit{Aedes}-borne diseases.